 And our second act ends on a pretty… evocative note: Barbara on her back, all but paralyzed, watching helplessly as the Joker hauls away a badly-beaten father figure.

 Okay, let’s be fair.
 The Batman is no stranger to The Killing Joke homages, but there’s certainly room for reasonable doubt on this one.
 Especially since Barbara gets out of this jam all by herself, by making the entire suit do a backroll.**

 Besides, it’s not like Joker’s going to take his hostage to some garish, ugly carnival (which derelicts may or may not have used for a toilet) for further torture-

 (Yes, this is the exact same carnival from “The Rubberface of Comedy”.
 No, I don’t know who spilled all that orange Jell-O on the background, but you have to admit it’s more faithful to John Higgins than the movie will ever be.)

-Man, this show’s gotten real deathtrap-happy, hasn’t it?
+Man, this show’s gotten real big on deathtraps, hasn’t it?
 Joker’s high-striker here can’t quite compete with Penguin’s cannery clocktower in style, but I gotta give him props for throwing that thing together when he had about an hour, tops.
 Complete with working lights and sounds!

 Fortunately, Joker was too dumb to get rid of Batman’s belt, so Batgirl finds them in a jiffy.
 Now it’s time for the rematch, and since Babs is fighting with actual strategy now, the odds are looking a lot more even.
 Things get even funner when Batman frees himself (turns out those fins on his gloves aren’t just for show), but unfortunately, they also get a whole lot dumber.
 Case in point, this line from Babs.

 “Batman’s aiming for Joker’s fuel pump… he’s using brain to beat brawn!”